Manual Eye Scan:

 It can also have different utilities to a plain Eye Scan, as will be shown later.

-However, the atomic access to the Eye Scan will always step through the three simple passages given.
+However, the atomic access to the Eye Scan will always step through the few simple passages given.
 There are many options to get to the same result; probably the more flexible is to let a microprocessor handle the Eye Scan.